How One New Skill Can Lead You to Predictable Writing Income

 An example is a veterinarian who sends a monthly newsletter to his pet parents.

 The newsletter may talk about how to protect pets from fleabites or the importance of a rabies shot.
 Great information for the customer.
 They learn how to take better care of their pet and are more likely to plan a visit.

 So while the goal is to get more business, to the customer, the newsletter reads like a helpful informational article.

 Now, besides the predictable income, why are e-newsletters such a great writing opportunity?

 - Your clients will need to send newsletters on a consistent schedule at least once a month.
 This consistency means you have projects lined up that you can count on and plan for in advance.
 You’ll know exactly what you’re getting paid every month.

 - Once they start sending a newsletter, they have to keep going.
+Regular helpful contact with prospects and customers is how their business can grow.
+Regular newsletters lead to more business and referrals.
 They can’t maintain relationships if they are erratic about sending their messages.

 Build a Freelance Career on This One Simple Skill

-The best news is that writing e-newsletters is something you can learn in a weekend.
-Spend eight hours learning the simple, repeatable format of e-newsletters and you’ll be ready to start working with clients.
+The best news is that writing e-newsletters is something you can learn in a really quick amount of time.
+Spend a few days learning the simple, repeatable format of e-newsletters and you’ll be ready to start working with clients.

 It’s that easy to get started: